Q&A for The Good Thief

-I wanted The Good Thief to take place in America in the 1800s, and New England felt like the perfect place.
+I wanted my novel to take place in America in the 1800s, and New England felt like the perfect place.
 I grew up in Salem, Massachusetts—famous for the witch trials and as the birthplace of Nathaniel Hawthorne—so stepping into the time period was actually quite natural for me.
 Most of the houses in my neighborhood were built in the 1700s and 1800s, and it was not unusual to have a back staircase, or fireplaces in nearly every room, low ceilings or small latched pantry doors.
 Whenever my family worked outside in our small garden, we were constantly digging up things from the past—fragments of blue and white china plates, broken clay pipes, or crushed shells that used to line the path to a neighboring carriage house.
 Once, my grandmother found a Spanish Reale from the 1700s.
 This unearthing of tangible history, and being conscious every day of the people who have lived in places before you is something common in Europe and other parts of the world, but in America it is more unusual.
 In any event, it made a lasting impression on me, and has certainly wound its way throughout The Good Thief.

 How did you come up with the title The Good Thief?